Hu Tieu has been a popular dish in Southern Vietnam since the 1950s. It can be said that Hu Tieu is a typical dish in

 Banh mi is known as one of the best Vietnamese street food.

 Banh mi is everywhere.
-You can find Banh mi in most of the corner of the street.
+You can find Banh mi in most of the corners of the street.

 The distinctive and delicious taste of Banh mi is not only from the crispy bread crust and soft crumb but also from the variety of flavors and filling.

 The filling varies from an omelet, roasted pork or chicken to fish balls.
 Banh mi is usually added with some cucumber slices, white radish, pickled carrots, cilantro, coriander, and some spicy chili.